 - Issues with browser plug-ins

-- Audience: non-specialist, designed for anyone authoring content in Microsoft Word for publication as accessible PDF
+- Audience: non-specialist, designed for anyone authoring content in Microsoft Word

 - Participants: we recommend a maximum of 6